 On-line archive might also contain the certificates issued 25 years (and more) in the past.
+On-line archive may replace off-line archive.

 The off-line archive contains certificates (including revoked certificates) issued in the period of 15 to 25 years before a current date.
 Revoked certificate archive contains information about a certificate identifier, date of revocation, reason for revocation, whether and when the certificate was placed on CRL.
 The archive is used for dispute resolving, applying to old documents, electronically signed (in the past) by a subscriber.